dhis2/maintenance-app-beta/docs/README.md

   section / piece of code is somehow different from the rest, we can co-locate that difference with that particular section without having to complicate

-## Open ToDos

-* Create a new repository
-  * What should the name be?
-* Copy this doc into the new repository

 ## Open discussions

 We'll use this document for now to document question that have to be answered